Xining: Economic and Technological Development Zones

 Xining Economic & Technological Development Zone XETDZ) was approved as state-level development zone in July 2000.
 It has a planned area of 4.4 km2.
 XETDZ lies in the east of Xining, 5 km away from downtown.
 The XETDZ is the first of its kind at the national level on the Qinghai-Tibet Plateau.
 It is established to fulfill the nation's strategy of developing the west.

 XETDZ enjoys a convenient transportation system, connected by the Xining–Lanzhou expressway and run through by two main roads, the broadest roads of the city.
 It is 4 km away from the railway station, 15 km from Xining Airport.

 It focuses on the development of following industries: chemicals based on salt lake resources, nonferrous metals, and petroleum and natural gas processing; special medicine, foods and bio-chemicals using local plateau animals and plants; new products involving ecological and environmental protection, high technology, new materials as well as information technology; and services such as logistics, banking, real estate, tourism, hotel, catering, agency and international trade.

 Demographics

-Demographics

-According to the 2020 Chinese census, the prefecture-level city of Xining has a population of 2,467,965 inhabitants (2,208,708 as of the 2010 Chinese census), of whom 1,954,795 lived in the built-up (or metro) area made of 5 urban districts.
+According to the 2020 Chinese census, the prefecture-level city of Xining has a population of 2,467,965 inhabitants (compared to 2,208,708 as of the 2010 Chinese census), of whom 1,954,795 lived in the built-up (or metro) area made of 5 urban districts.